Zainab-Abdul-Rehman/truck-sales-management-db/README.md

 # **Contributing 🤝**

 Contributions are welcome!
-Feel free to:
-📌 Fork this repository
-📌 Open an issue for suggestions or bugs
+Feel free to fork this repository, open an issue for suggestions or bugs or submit a pull request.
-📌 Submit a pull request

 # **Connect with Me 🔗**
 📧 Email:zainababdulrehman329@gmail.com